-Student year: Upper 3 (Yr 7) Head of Department: Mme C Smith
+Student year: Upper 3 (Year 7) Head of Department: Mme C Smith

-The Upper 3 year builds upon the firm foundation made in the Junior School, reinforcing and consolidating what has already been taught.
+The Upper 3 year builds upon the firm foundation made in the Junior School, reinforcing and consolidating what has already been taught, as well as introducing French to new girls who have had little or no input of French in their primary schools to reach the same basics as internal junior girls through differentiated work.
 Girls learn to express themselves with greater accuracy in their speaking and writing and gain a greater understanding and appreciation of how the language works.

 - Alphabet

 - Greetings

 - Personal details

-- French Geography & where you live
+- French geography & where you live

 - Classroom objects

 - School subjects

 - Date and time

-- School Timetable
+- School timetable

-- Hobbies and Sports
+- Hobbies and sports

 - What you do at home

 - Opinions

 - Clothes and colours